Jibble330/GameOfLife/README.md

 ---

 If the attached exe does not work, or you are not on a windows machine, I would reccomend using Nuitka.
-This is because Nuitka compiles python to C, causing it to be detected by much fewer antivirus programs, unlike pyinstaller.<br />
+This is because Nuitka compiles python to C, causing it to be detected by much fewer antivirus programs, unlike pyinstaller.<br/><br/>
 For *Windows* I used these commands, but I believe you can remove *--windoes-icon-from-ico* and *--windows-disable-console* and run this command on any operating system:

 ```